Bay Area Black Artist

 2. Artist resume and/or Professional resume.
 (PDF 1-2 page max)

-3. Examples of your artwork (up to 10 images), with a corresponding image info.
-(Ideally the images and info are compiled and attached into a single PDF at 10MB max.)
+3. Examples of your artwork (up to 5 images), with a corresponding image info.

 4. Artist Statement about your artwork (as seen in images submitted).

 The application process includes submitting completed Fellowship Application Form and required materials.
-Finalists must be available between June 3-13, 2024 for interviewing with Root Division’s Artist Selection Committee.
+Finalists must be available June 8-12, 2026 for interviewing with Root Division’s Artist Selection Committee.

 OPPORTUNITIES TO CONNECT & LEARN MORE